CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 **Rubble.** Navigating through areas with crumbling rock and gravel poses a challenge, as they are classified as difficult terrain (refer to "Difficult Terrain").

 **Sound.** The ambient sound of water within the cave serves to muffle noises, requiring attentive listening for creatures to detect activity.
-A CL 3 Perception Skill Check enables creatures to attempt hearing nearby chamber sounds.
+A CL 3 Perception Check enables creatures to attempt hearing nearby chamber sounds.

 **Stalagmites.** Upthrust spires of rock, can offer cover as outlined in the general rules "Cover" section.